Buboy Villar

-Robert "Buboy" Tamayo Villar, Jr. (born March 21, 1998) is a Filipino actor, comedian, host and singer.
-He is currently signed under GMA's talent agency Sparkle.
+Robert "Buboy" Tamayo Villar Jr. (born March 21, 1998) is a Filipino actor, comedian, host and singer.
+In 2024, he was formerly one of the main presenters of a Philippine noontime show, Tahanang Pinakamasaya!.
+Villar is signed under GMA Network's talent agency Sparkle.

 Early life

-Robert Tamayo Villar, Jr. was born on March 21, 1998, in Cebu City but raised in Metro Manila.
-He is the son of Robert Villar, Sr. As of April 2016, Villar is in a relationship with Angillyn Serrano Gorens, an American.
+Robert Tamayo Villar Jr. was born on March 21, 1998, in Cebu City but raised in Metro Manila.
+He is the son of Robert Villar Sr. As of April 2016, Villar is in a relationship with Angillyn Serrano Gorens, an American.
 Villar stated in July 2017 that he and Gorens, with both their parents' approval, had been living together.
 Villar began dating Gorens in 2015, but it was not until February 2016 that their relationship became official.
-On September 1, 2017, Gorens gave birth to the couple's child, a girl.
+On September 1, 2017, Gorens gave birth to the couple's child, Vlanz Karollyn.
+In August 2019, the couple welcomed their son, George Michael.
 Villar has also revealed his intention to marry Gorens in the United States in that same year.
-But as of 2018 they are separated but not divorced.
+But as of October 2020 they are separated but not divorced.

+In 2025, Villar revealed that he had a third son with his girlfriend, Khrizza Mae Sampiano.

 Career

 His first television appearance was when he auditioned in ABS-CBN's Little Big Star.
 He is also a member of the youngest boy band in the Philippines, the Mak and the Dudes.
 Villar's breakthrough performance was in Dyesebel in 2008.
 He has appeared in high-profile films such as Supahpapalicious, Shake, Rattle & Roll X, Ang Panday, and Philippine dramas such as Zaido: Pulis Pangkalawakan, Darna, and Panday Kids.
+Villar became one of the new hosts of the reformatted Eat Bulaga! after a huge resignation of the original cast due to an alleged internal conflict with TAPE Inc until the production company renamed the show Tahanang Pinakamasaya! on January 6, 2024.